pnlbwh/multi-shell-dMRIharmonization/aws/README.md

 - Python 3.7 or newer
 - s3fs library

-These Python libraries can be installed using pip:
+These Python libraries can be installed using pip if they are not already installed:

 ```sh
 pip install s3fs